 In This Article

-Samples are analyzed in laboratories so you can learn about some of your physical characteristics, personality traits, and health risks.
-They can even help you find lost relatives.
+Their labs analyze your samples.
+Then, the analysis lets you know about your physical characteristics, personality traits, and health risks.
+The results can even help you find lost relatives.

 A DNA sample holds your genetic code.
-Think of it as a map to your entire genetic makeup.
+Think of it as a map of your entire genetic makeup.

 Your DNA contains genes that make you who you are.
-So when you send samples to a testing company, you’re basically handing over personal data to someone else.
+So, when you send samples to a testing company, you’re handing over personal data to someone else.

 Dr. Rizza Mira is a medical doctor and a general practitioner who specializes in pediatrics, nutrition, dietetics, and public health.